thepurplingpoet/fastai-sample-web-app/README.md

 This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models on Render.

-The sample app described here is up at https://fastai-v3.onrender.com.
-Test it out with bull images!

 You can test your changes locally by installing Docker and using the following command: